StackStorm-Exchange/stackstorm-aws/README.md

 * ``service_notifications_sensor.host`` - Listen host for the HTTP interface.
 * ``service_notifications_sensor.port`` - Listen port for the HTTP interface.
 * ``service_notifications_sensor.path`` - Path where the events need to be sent.

-And `aws.example.file` is an example of this configuration.
-You can use actions and sensors by copying this file to `aws.yaml` and editing the parameters in this file.

 **Note** : When modifying the configuration in `/opt/stackstorm/configs/` please
            remember to tell StackStorm to load these new values by running